Quantum jump metrology in a two-cavity network: A simple measurement scheme for estimating phase difference

 \section{A simple measurement scheme for estimating phase difference}

-In this section, we finally discuss, how the phase difference $\tilde{\varphi} = \varphi_1 - \varphi_2$ between two pathways of the network shown in Fig.~\ref{fig:setup} can be measured.
-We propose a simple experimental scheme and analyse its performance by calculating the uncertainty of $\tilde{\varphi}$ based on an ensemble of simulated quantum trajectories.
+In this section, we finally discuss, how the phase difference $\varphi = \varphi_1 - \varphi_2$ between two pathways of the network shown in Fig.~\ref{fig:setup} can be measured.
+We propose a simple experimental scheme and analyse its performance by calculating the uncertainty $\Delta \varphi$ based on an ensemble of simulated quantum trajectories.
+Throughout this analysis, we assume perfect photon detection, though, as mentioned already earlier, losses are not expected to significantly harm the performance of the scheme \cite{lewisstokes}.